Thank you to all who supported this movement during the past six years!

 David Miller, Assoc.
 Professor of Missional Leadership Development, Anabaptist Mennonite Biblical Seminary, and Mary Miller, write

-To find out more about 3WC, check out our monthly blog, watch this video featuring 3WC supporters from University Mennonite Church, listen to voices of peace, justice, and faith through our weekly podcast, or get in touch with us.
+To find out more about 3WC, check out our monthly blog, listen to voices of peace, justice, and faith through our weekly podcast, or get in touch with us.